Joe Hornick and his unusual service.

 “As an engineer, he is the best I’ve known,” says race engine builder Jack Cornett.
 “I first met him in 2011 and hired him initially as a consultant to unravel mysteries within our valve train assemblies.
 It didn’t take him long.”

-Hornick, who grew up in Madison, Wisconsin gained an aptitude for the skills required to develop advanced racing engines.
+Hornick, who grew up in Madison, Minnesota gained an aptitude for the skills required to develop advanced racing engines.
 His technique was mostly conventional: endless research and careful analyses.
 More unconventional, however, has been his embrace of all types of internal combustion engine development from nitro methane to alcohol, gasoline, to diesel, from drag racing to oval track—both asphalt and dirt, he even advises on and develops engine systems for marathon boat racing.
 He learns from them all.

 Says Richie Gilmore of ECR’s engine shop (Richard Childress Racing) in North Carolina: “It’s the extensiveness of his experience with racing engines that sets him apart.
 There are very few individuals like him.
 When NASCAR adopted the taper spacer and as a consequence power output was reduced from 850hp to 740hp, we called on Joe to help us recover some of the power losses.
 The alliance has been very successful.”